-Net cash used in financing activities was \$9.1 million for the three months ended March 31, 2012, as compared to \$30.7 million in net cash used in financing activities for the three months ended March 31, 2011.
-Cash used in financing activities during the three months ended March 31, 2012 consisted of \$7.9 million related to a common stock repurchase program as described more fully below, as well as \$21.7 million used for taxes paid related to net share settlements of equity awards.
-This was offset by cash provided by financing activities for the three months ended March 31, 2012 of \$13.4 million related to excess tax benefits resulting from the exercise of stock options and vesting of RSUs and proceeds of \$7.1 million from issuances of common stock upon exercises of stock options under our stock option plans.
-Cash used in financing activities during the three months ended March 31, 2011 consisted of \$43.7 million related to our common stock repurchase program.
-This was offset by cash provided by financing activities during the three months ended March 31, 2011 of \$9.0 million related to excess tax benefits resulting from the exercise of stock options and vesting of RSUs and proceeds of \$4.0 million from issuances of common stock upon exercises of stock options under our stock option plans.
+Net cash used in financing activities was \$50.3 million for the three months ended March 31, 2013, as compared to \$9.1 million for the three months ended March 31, 2012.
+Cash used in financing activities during the three months ended March 31, 2013 consisted of \$40.3 million related to our common stock repurchase program as described more fully below, as well as \$17.3 million used for taxes paid related to net share settlements of equity awards.
+This was partially offset by cash provided by financing activities for the three months ended March 31, 2013 of \$4.1 million related to excess tax benefits resulting from the exercise of stock options and vesting of RSUs and proceeds of \$3.2 million from exercises of stock options under our stock option plans.
+Cash used in financing activities during the three months ended March 31, 2012 consisted of \$7.9 million related to our common stock repurchase program, as well as \$21.7 million used for taxes paid related to net share settlements of equity awards.
+This was partially offset by cash provided by financing activities during the three months ended March 31, 2012 consisted of \$7.9 million related to our common stock repurchase program, as well as \$21.7 million used for taxes paid related to net share settlements of equity awards.
+This was partially offset by cash provided by financing activities during the three months ended March 31, 2012 of \$13.4 million related to excess tax benefits resulting from the exercise of stock options and vesting of RSUs and proceeds of \$7.1 million from exercises of stock options and vesting of RSUs and proceeds of \$7.1 million from the exercise of stock options and vesting of RSUs and proceeds of \$7.1 million from exercises of stock options under our stock option plans.